Vote now: Team 11 Game of the week!

 The leading match-up will be featured prominently on 11Alive's #Team11 Wrap show, which airs at 11:15 p.m. on Fridays.

-Vote below (app users click here to vote) The deadline to vote is NOON on Thursday, September 19!
+Vote below.
+The deadline to vote is NOON on Thursday, September 26.